-The research that took place during this period focused on client outcomes and clients’ experience of working with helping organizations.
+The research that took place during this period focused on client outcomes and clients’ experience of working with helping organisations.
 This research unveiled that clients and those in need of emotional and psychological support, whatever the problem, generally relapsed after being helped somewhere between 3 and 12 months later.

-What became clear is that however well meaning those organizations were, they were often only helping the client with the presenting problem.
-And once that presenting problem (symptom) was addressed, the client would move on and the organization would feel that their job had been done.
+What became clear is that however well meaning those organisations were, they were often only helping the client with the presenting problem.
+And once that presenting problem (symptom) was addressed, the client would move on and the organisation would feel that their job had been done.
 In truth, they had become part of the ‘revolving door of therapy’ – creating a culture where someone might be helped with their addiction, their eating disorder, homelessness and related issues but in fact when those problems had been addressed and they moved on, other issues hidden by these presenting concerns, then emerged.
 So, many clients enjoyed a temporary period of ‘success’ only for that to be followed by a relapse and a sense of failure.

 Our interpretation of these findings is that the real problem was that the structure was flawed and the methods were wrong.
 If you keep dealing with presenting issues and leave the underlying causes in place, inevitably people sooner or later will find themselves either back in the hole they thought they’d escaped from, or a new hole appears equally threatening their mental health and sense of well-being.

 It is on the back of these revelations that Reach was born, with the sole focus of creating and offering sustainable solutions.
 Too much of what was and still is available in the fields of psychology, mental health and personal development is arguably only good first aid, so it can help individuals so far on their journey but in truth it doesn’t teach them how they can best cope and manage life beyond the presenting concerns.